loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 #todo[write about the rules except lambdas]
 It is forbidden to construct a pair of two stacks.
 The kinds in a sum must match
-//TODO: Sebastian: explain the rules
+#todo[explain the rules] //TODO: Sebastian: explain the rules

 Finally we have the three lambdas: _static function_, _stack closure_, and _linear closure_.
-To be able to easily understand them, we will give them operational meaning.

 Each lambda can be placed in one of three groups; goto, procedural, and higher-order.
 The first, goto, is the most primitive, it performs a one-way transfer of control.
-If we consider the function $f : *(A times.circle *B)$.
-From $f$ we can call the continuation $*B$, but $f$ itself can not capture any free variables.
+Consider the function $f : *(A times.circle *B)$.
+From $f$ we can call the continuation $*B$, but $*B$ itself does not contain anything other than the stack $B$.
+Every captured variable would need to be made explicit in $B$, and hence, not be captured.
+This is why we call $*B$ a _static function_ rather than a _static closure_.
-#todo[why]
-Because $*A$ can not capture any variables we call it _static function_ rather than _static closure_.

-// Importantly, the goto style can not capture free variables, hence the
-// environment must be empty.
-Because of the lack of free variables, we call it
-// _static function_ rather than _static closure_.
-The _stack closure_
-// corresponds to a procedure, often referred to as function.

 The second style, procedural, enables just that, procedures.
 The type signature
 $f : *(A times.circle ~B)$ now exactly corresponds to the C function signature
 $B space f(A space a)$.
-The type $~A$ corresponds to a stack frame that accepts
+The type $~B$ corresponds to a stack frame that accepts
-$A$ as a return value to continue with, and because the environment is a stack, remember the kind rule $(~A : omega)$, there is a single chosen stack to continue with.
+$B$ as a return value to continue with, and because the environment is a stack, remember the kind rule $(~A : omega)$, there is a single chosen stack to continue on.

 Finally we have higher-order programming, which unfortunately is not possible with $*$ and $~$.
 The type $*(A times.circle ~B